 - Overpaying on duties: An incorrect commodity code could result in overpaying duties, which can significantly increase costs for any business

 Overpaying on duties?
-A practical example: Orthopaedic products
+Practical example: Orthopaedic products

 To illustrate the importance of using the correct commodity code, consider this practical example for those in the orthopaedic industry, specifically regarding tight-fitting “supporting” garments.